UNITY-Physics/fw-wmh-synthseg/README.md

 This gear runs WMH-synthseg available in Freesurfer version 8.1.0 (Ubuntu22).
 This is the out-of-the-box version that runs convolutiona neural networks for segmentation.

-## To do:
-- amend the manifest.json to include the options for wmh-synthseg
-- update the app/main.sh to include the wmh-synthseg command instead of infant-freesurfer command
-- update the README.md to reflect the changes

 ## Overview